-These amazing banana blueberry oatmeal muffins are a little bit healthy, a little bit decadent and won’t last a hot second in your house!
-The flavors of banana, blueberries, a touch of cinnamon and a sweet, crunchy topping, all make these muffins irresistible!
-And they come together in one bowl! #winning
+These amazing banana blueberry oatmeal muffins are a little bit healthy, a little bit decadent, and won’t last a hot second in your house!
+The flavors of banana, blueberries, a touch of cinnamon, and a sweet, crunchy topping, make these muffins irresistible!
+And they come together in one bowl with simple ingredients!

 WHY YOU’LL LOVE THIS RECIPE

 - They are super easy to make–everything comes together in just one bowl!

 - These muffins are super moist and soft, yet fluffy and light!

 - Lots of good stuff–oatmeal, bananas, blueberries, and Greek yogurt!

 - They keep well in an airtight container and freeze well, too!